Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles sector leads in terms of number of establishments

 Value added is gross output less intermediate input.
 Gross output is value of output plus income from non-industrial services done for others (except rent income from land).
 Intermediate input is intermediate expense plus expense for non-industrial services done by others (except rent expense for land) and other costs.

-Value of output (for industrial sectors A, B, D, E & F) represents the sum of the receipts from products and by-products sold, income from industrial services done for others, and goods sold in the same condition as purchased less the cost of goods sold; and value of fixed assets produced on own account, and change in inventories of finished products and work-in-progress.
+Value of output (for industrial sectors A, B, D, E and F) represents the sum of the receipts from products and by-products sold, income from industrial services done for others, and goods sold in the same condition as purchased less the cost of goods sold; and value of fixed assets produced on own account, and change in inventories of finished products and work-in-progress.